goldservice2017/Stock-Analytics-with-Sentiment-Analytics/README.md

 # stock market price analysis

-strtsmrt is a machine learning system that predicts stock prices based on news articles.
+stock market price analysis is a machine learning system that predicts stock prices based on news articles.

 ##How it works: